h4ckyou/h4ckyou.github.io/posts/programming/Leetcode/TwoSum/solution.md

 That would be in a loop of range `array.length()`

-But you can tell that if the length is large then that increases the time complexity since it will perform multiple loops over a long value in an array
+But you can tell that if the length is large then that increases the time complexity since it will perform multiple loops

 Here's a sample script to solve this:

 ```python
 def brute(nums, target):
     for i in range(len(nums)):
         for j in range(len(nums)):
             if nums[i] + nums[j] == target: